What's inside

 **Part V — Platform: Knowledge, Data & Technology.** The enablement layer that makes everything else scale: knowledge management, information governance, KPI design, and the legal technology stack including CLM and AI.

-**Resources & Templates.** Working artefacts — project charters, RFP scorecards, KPI dashboards, prompt-engineering playbooks — designed to be copied, adapted, and used directly.
+**Resources & Templates.** Working artefacts — project charters, RFP scorecards, KPI dashboards, prompt-engineering playbooks — to copy, adapt, and use directly.

 ## How to read it

-You don't have to read the kit cover to cover.
-Each chapter is structured to stand on its own, with a problem framing, the frameworks and decision tools you can apply, an *In the Trenches* example drawn from real implementations, a practical checklist you can act on this week, and suggested reading for going deeper.
+You don't have to read it cover to cover.
+Each chapter stands alone: a problem framing, the frameworks and decision tools to apply, an *In the Trenches* example from real implementations, a checklist to act on this week, and suggested reading.

 Three common entry points:

-- **New to Legal Ops?** Start with Part I. The Foundations section orients you to the function, the modern mandate, and how to take an honest read of where you are today.
+- **New to Legal Ops?** Start with Part I — it orients you to the function, the modern mandate, and how to honestly assess where you stand today.

 - **Building or refreshing a roadmap?** Jump to Part II.
-Chapter 4 in particular walks through the strategic planning cycle and the Foundation → Acceleration → Intelligence sequencing model.
+Chapter 4 walks through the strategic planning cycle and the Foundation → Acceleration → Intelligence sequencing model.

-- **Trying to land a specific change?** Chapter 6 (Leading Change in Legal) and Appendix F (Change Management Toolkit) are your fastest path to making a tool, process, or workflow stick.
+- **Trying to land a specific change?** Chapter 6 (Leading Change in Legal) and Appendix F (Change Management Toolkit) are the fastest path to making a tool, process, or workflow stick.

 ## A living kit

-Legal Operations is a fast-moving field — particularly around AI, Shadow AI governance, and ESG — and this kit is written to evolve with it.
-If you spot something that's wrong, missing, or could be sharper, the *How to Contribute* page explains how to flag it.
-The most useful improvements come from practitioners who are using the kit in real legal operations work.
+Legal Operations is a fast-moving field — especially around AI, Shadow AI governance, and ESG — and this kit evolves with it.
+If you spot something wrong, missing, or that could be sharper, the *How to Contribute* page explains how to flag it.
+The most useful improvements come from practitioners using the kit in real work.